Skip to main content

 2. Calls Rafter: rafter agent exec "git commit -m '...'"

-3. Rafter scans staged files for secrets
+4. Rafter scans staged files for secrets (for git commands)

-4. If clean: Executes commit
+5. If clean: Executes commit

 Skill Commands